 ★ baked gooseberry, ginger and créme fraîche cheesecake, or

 ★ Jason Atherton’s cured mackerel and gooseberry salad.

-The word “superfood” is often banded about in the context of blueberries (Blaubeeren), chock full as they are of antioxidants that are said to lower your risk of heart disease.
-It’s a bonus, then, that they taste delicious, wonderful little explosions of sweetness for scattering on a salad or mixing with other ripe summer fruits and dollop of cream to create the perfect summer pudding, but I’m also rather keen to try:
+The word “superfood” is often banded about in the context of blueberries (Heidelbeeren or Blaubeeren), chock full as they are of antioxidants that are said to lower your risk of heart disease.
+It’s a bonus, then, that they taste delicious, wonderful little explosions of sweetness for scattering on a salad or mixing with other ripe summer fruits and dollop of yoghurt or cream to create the perfect summer pudding, but I’m also rather keen to try:

 ★ blueberry and lemon cheesecake bars,

 ★ Hugh Fearnley-Whittingstall’s blueberry clafoutis (and his blueberry, oat and walnut muffins lower down that page, too), and